 A set of Kotlin features used together allows us to make a configuration-like Domain Specific Language (DSL).
-Such DSLs are useful when we need to define more complex objects, or a hierarchical structure of objects.
-They are not easy to define, but once they are defined, they hide boilerplate and complexity and a developer can express his or her intentions more clearly.
+Such DSLs are useful when we need to define more complex objects or a hierarchical structure of objects.
+They are not easy to define, but once this has been done they hide boilerplate code and the complexity of our code, therefore a developer can express his or her intentions more clearly.

-For instance, Kotlin DSL is a popular way to express HTML: both classic HTML, and React HTML.
-This is how it can look like:
+For instance, Kotlin DSL is a popular way to express both classic HTML and React HTML.
+This is how this could look:

-Views on other platforms can be defined using DSLs as well.
+Views on other platforms can also be defined using DSLs.
 Here is a simple Android view defined using the Anko library:

-Similarly, with desktop applications.
-Here is a view defined on TornadoFX that is built on top of the JavaFX:
+It is similar with desktop applications.
+Here is a view defined in TornadoFX (that is built on top of JavaFX):

 DSLs are also often used to define data or configurations.
-Here is API definition in Ktor, also a DSL:
+Here is an API definition in Ktor which also uses a DSL:

 Here are test case specifications defined in Kotlin Test:

 We can even use Gradle DSL to define Gradle configuration:

 Creating complex and hierarchical data structures is easier with DSLs.
 Inside these DSLs, we can use everything that Kotlin offers, and we have useful hints as DSLs in Kotlin are fully type-safe (unlike Groovy).
 It is likely that you have already used some Kotlin DSLs, but it is also important to know how to define them yourself so you can use them better and autonomously.